Area of Specialization

 After joined the HK PolyU in 2006, Prof Fu is quite active in exploring advanced materials processing, numerical modeling and simulation, product design and development, size effect based micro-mechanics, and damage and fracture in deformation based manufacturing and product service by using state-of-the-art modeling, experiment and measurement technologies to seek an epistemological understanding of the science behind these areas to be explored, advancing knowledge in these areas, and further successfully addressing a plethora of challenges and bottleneck issues in the exploration faces.
 To support these research activities, he has secured 10 research projects from the General Research Fund (GRF), Innovation and Technology Fund from the Innovation and Technology Commission of Hong Kong Government, and the National Science Foundation of China after 2007, including a NSFC key research project with the funding support of RMB 3,000,000, and also various funds from the HK PolyU and governmental agencies.

-In terms of research publication, Prof Fu has about 190 published/accepted SCI journal papers with about half of the papers being published in the top 10% SCI journal papers in the corresponding discipline based on the Web of Science.
+In terms of research publication, Prof Fu has more than 200 published SCI journal papers with about half of the papers being published in the top 10% SCI journal papers in the corresponding discipline based on the Web of Science.
 He has published 5 monographs published in English by a number of top publishers including Marcel Dekker (New York), Springer-Verlag London Ltd, CRC Press, Taylor & Francis Group, and Elsevier.
 The Chinese version of “Computer-aided Injection Mould Design and Manufacture” was published in 2010 by the Press of Chinese Mechanical Engineering in the Mainland China.
 His paper entitled “Dimensional accuracy and deformation behaviors in meso-scaled progressive forming of two-level flanged parts” was awarded “Honorable Mention Paper Award” in the 4M/ICOMM2015 organized by the 4M Association and the International Institution for micro-manufacturing in Milan, Italy, 31st March to 2nd April, 2015, an important conference in manufacturing arena.
 Another paper entitled “Microheading Process: Deformation and Realization” was awarded the Outstanding Paper in the 7th Inter.
 Conf. on Micro-manufacturing, Chicago, USA, 2012.
 His original research contribution paper entitled “Ductile Fracture: Experiments and Computations” published in the Int.
 J. of Plasticity in 2011 is listed as the Highly Cited Paper in Web of Science after publication.

 Prof Fu is also sitting in the Editorial Board or as a regional editor in some longstanding journals, which include: